-Filling out a Self-Assessment tax return can be a tedious process for many sole-traders who need to file a return.
+Filling out a Self-Assessment tax return can be a tedious process for many sole-traders.
 If you have all the information you need and understand the process, then it’s not as bad as it seems.
 Although the reality is, entering into the new year means that the 31 January deadline is fast approaching!

 We’ve got some handy tips on how to fill out your tax return: